Lifars/Dridex-Cyber-Vaccine/README.md

 * (Optionally) – prevent future successful Dridex execution by creating read-only file `“C:\Windows “` (including trailing space) – Dridex will not be able to use fake directory with same name for one of its stage
 * (Optionally) – prevent future successful BitPaymer ransomware infection by creating file `“C:\aaa_TouchMeNot_.txt”`

+## Notes
+* If PsExec is blocked in your environment, you can use `Invoke-Command -ComputerName ...` or Group Policy
+* Three Base64-encoded blobs in `dedri.ps` are embedded binary files of:
+  * Process Monitor executable for finding malicious thread
+  * Configuration for Process Monitor for findind malicious thread
+  * Process Hacker as a 2nd method for suspending and terminating malicious thread.
+It will be used only after the native method via Win32-API will fail

 For more information contact us at:

 * https://lifars.com/contact-us/